 “There has been tremendous interest in running a marathon on all seven continents ever since the inaugural Antarctica Marathon in 1995,” says Gilligan.
 “Finishing a marathon on all seven continents is an extraordinary feat, typically attempted by ordinary people in their pursuit of self-discovery or other notable goals.”

-Despite its extreme nature, the Antarctica Marathon and Half Marathon has sold out 11 of its last 14 editions, usually years in advance, and is presently sold out through 2016.
+Despite its extreme nature, the Antarctica Marathon & Half Marathon expedition has sold out 12 of its last 15 editions, usually years in advance, and is presently sold out through 2017.

 Traveling to a marathon on what is often referred to as the “Last Continent,” is a marathon in itself.
-Athletes will travel an average of 6,500 miles each, first to Buenos Aires, Argentina before departing to Ushuaia, Argentina, the southern-most city in the world.
-There they will board Akademik loffe, a Russian icebreaker ship for a two-day crossing of the Drake Passage, a body of notorious for being one of the roughest seas in the world.
+Athletes will travel an average of 6,500 miles each; first to Buenos Aires, Argentina, before departing to Ushuaia, Argentina, the southern-most city in the world.
+There they will board two chartered Russian icebreakers for a two-day crossing of the Drake Passage, a body of water notorious for being one of the roughest seas in the world.
 The 14-day expedition also includes a number of landings on the continent, sea kayaking and wildlife viewing.

-The Antarctica Marathon and Half Marathon’s official charity is Oceanites, Inc., a non-profit organization that researches the impact of tourism on Antarctica’s environment.
-Participants raised over $100,000 on behalf of the organization during the past two years.
-Another large donation is expected in 2013.
+The Antarctica Marathon & Half-Marathon’s official charity is Oceanites, Inc., a non-profit organization that researches the impact of tourism on Antarctica’s environment.
+Participants have raised over $137,500 on behalf of the organization during the past three years.
+Another large donation is expected in 2014.

 For more information on the Antarctica Marathon, please visit www.antarcticamarathon.com, write to email@example.com or call +1 (617) 242-7845.